manuhal/exp-dev/README.md

-# experience-copy
+# experience-dev
-a copy of rio-hondo-college/experience repo for my testing
+playground for rio-hondo-college/experience